 Affiliate Program Network

-Affiliate networks are the mediator between the individual affiliates and the merchant website.
-The firm providing the affiliate network tracks all the activity and help affiliates set up the necessary links to their website.
+Affiliate networks are the mediators between the individual affiliates and the merchant website.
+The firm providing the affiliate network tracks all the activity and helps affiliates set up the necessary links to their website.

-Most of the affiliate networks have a help center and a directory website that helps the affiliates and the merchant websites to track their traffic.
+Most of the affiliate networks have a help center and a directory website that helps the affiliates and the merchant websites track their traffic.
 The more merchant websites you have on your affiliate network, the more affiliates you attract.
-As the affiliate network offers a large number of affiliate programs being run by the merchant website, the affiliate networks are a real convenience to the affiliate.
+As the affiliate network offers a large number of affiliate programs being run by the merchant website, the affiliate network is a real convenience to the affiliate.

 How the Affiliate Business Model Works?

-After throwing some light upon what is the affiliate business model, let us see “how the affiliate business model works?”
+After throwing some light upon what the affiliate business model is, let us see “how the affiliate business model works?”

-The affiliate business model is a popular marketing strategy used by the merchant firm to increase the sale by selling its products on other websites that are called affiliates.
+The affiliate business model is a popular marketing strategy used by the merchant firm to increase sales by selling its products on other websites that are called affiliates.
 The affiliate firm earns money through earning commissions.

 The sale is generated when a customer buys any product from the affiliate’s website.
-Each sale generated results in a commission for the affiliate company.
-This leads to increased sale for the merchant and brings in cash for the affiliate company.
-The affiliates are sure to attract the merchants as this also leads to less expense on the customer acquisition and allows them more streams to reach their target audience.
+Each sale generates results in a commission for the affiliate company.
+This leads to increased sales for the merchant and brings in cash for the affiliate company.
+The affiliates are sure to attract the merchants as this also leads to less expense on customer acquisition and allows them more streams to reach their target audience.

-This way, the affiliate business model works in a circular motion where the affiliate website displays the products of the merchant when the customer buys the products from the affiliate’s website, the sale is actually processed from the merchant’s website and the commission is paid to the affiliate.
+This way, the affiliate business model works in a circular motion where the affiliate website displays the products of the merchant.
+When the customer buys the products from the affiliate’s website, the sale is processed from the merchant’s website, and the commission is paid to the affiliate.

 Facts About the Affiliate Revenue Model

-The concept of revenue sharing i.e. paying commissions for referred customers is an age-old concept before even the affiliate model or internet were born.
+The concept of revenue sharing, i.e., paying commissions for referred customers, is an age-old concept before even the affiliate model or the Internet were born.
 To make you gulp this fact, let us take an example of a brick-and-mortar store.
-When you enter a store, have you ever notices the salesmen start hovering over you so they can help you purchase something.
+When you enter a store, have you ever noticed the salesmen start hovering over you so they can help you purchase something?
 After your successful purchase, they get “commission”.
 This is how an affiliate program works in the real world.

-• Directly based on an action like a sale called pay per sale (PPS) or pay per lead (PPL).
+- Directly based on an action like a sale, called pay per sale or pay per lead (PPL or CPA – Cost Per Acquisition).

-• Based on impressions called pay per impressions (PPI)
+- Based on impressions called pay-per-(a thousand) impressions (PPM or CPM)

 This is when an affiliate is paid when someone lands on the merchant’s website.

 The affiliate revenue model is famous because it is beneficial for both parties.
-The merchant website extends its reach and generates more leads and acquires more customers.
+The merchant website extends its reach, generates more leads, and acquires more customers.
 The affiliate website earns commissions for each activity occurring on the website.
-Hence the affiliate revenue model is a win-win situation for both, the merchant as well as the affiliate.
+Hence, the affiliate revenue model is a win-win situation for both the merchant as well as the affiliate.

 Examples of Affiliate Programs

 The affiliate programs are run on the affiliate networks by the merchant websites.
-These programs help the merchant’s reach the audience all over the web.
-It works like a storefront on all the affiliate’s websites who participate in the merchant’s affiliate program.
-To visualize this process in a better way, let’s have a look upon a few examples of companies running successful affiliate programs.
+These programs help merchants reach their audience all over the web.
+It works like a storefront on all the affiliates’ websites that participate in the merchant’s affiliate program.
+To visualize this process in a better way, let’s have a look at a few examples of companies running successful affiliate programs.

 Amazon Affiliate Program

-Amazon is one of the largest e-commerce website today.
+Amazon is one of the largest e-commerce websites today.
 The Amazon business model is a mixture of several categories of business models.
 It also follows the Affiliate business model.

 Ebates Affiliate Program